 Learning Strategies/Assistive Technology

 The Learning Strategist is available to all students to help improve their time management skills, reading, note taking, study habits, etc. and will introduce students to assistive technology.
-To access this service, call Ext.
-4225 or email learning@algomau.ca
+To access this service, please email raquel.lehto@algomau.ca.